 27

 Carlos Ray "Chuck" Norris, born on March 10, 1940, in Ryan, Oklahoma, is a name synonymous with martial arts excellence, action-packed movies, and enduring cultural impact.
-With a career spanning decades, Norris has left an indelible mark as a martial artist, actor, author, philanthropist, and internet phenomenon.
-Let’s explore the... read more →
+With a career spanning decades, Norris has made a lasting impact as a martial artist, actor, author, philanthropist, and internet phenomenon.
+Let's explore the... read more →